-It is crucial to understand the requirements for goalkeeping, including human movement, physiology, the athlete’s psychological make-up, and the technical and tactical needs.
-The knowledge and analysis enhance the goalkeeper performance and prevent injuries resulting from improper actions.
-Absence of the analysis of goalkeeper performance results in analogous errors.
-Moreover, the sportsman will not be able to take full advantage of opportunity and a risk of injuries will develop.
+It is crucial to understand the requirements for goalkeeping, including human movement, physiology, the athlete’s psychological makeup, and technical and tactical needs.
+The knowledge and analysis enhance the goalkeeper’s performance and prevent injuries resulting from improper actions.
+Absence of an analysis of goalkeeper performance results in analogous errors.
+Moreover, the sportsman will not be able to take full advantage of the opportunity, and the risk of injuries will develop.
 Therefore, it is important to analyze goalkeeping as a performance.
-The current paper will evaluate goalkeeping, access and analyze jumping and landing, catching, pinching and diving as the main constituents of goalkeeper performance profile and provide a feedback on a basis of the examination.
+The current paper will evaluate goalkeeping, access and analyze jumping and landing, catching, pinching, and diving as the main constituents of the goalkeeper performance profile and provide feedback on a basis of the examination.

 Goalkeeping Performance Profile